Gwendolen Ellora Cust1

 Last Edited=5 Feb 2007

-Colonel Wilford Neville Lloyd was the son of Colonel Robert Clifford Lloyd and Anna Savage.1,2 He married Ella Margaret Cust, daughter of Very Rev. Arthur Perceval Purey-Cust and Lady Emma Bess Bligh, on 21 July 1891.1 He died on 15 February 1935.1
+Colonel Wilford Neville Lloyd was the son of Colonel Robert Clifford Lloyd and Anna Savage.1,2 He married Ella Margaret Purey-Cust, daughter of Very Rev. Arthur Perceval Purey-Cust and Lady Emma Bess Bligh, on 21 July 1891.1 He died on 15 February 1935.1

-Colonel Wilford Neville Lloyd held the office of Justice of the Peace (J.P.).1 He held the office of Standard Bearer of the Gentlemen-at-Arms.1 He was decorated with the Territorial Decoration (T.D.).1 He was invested as a Companion, Order of the Bath (C.B.).1 He was invested as a Commander, Royal Victorian Order (C.V.O.).1 He gained the rank of Colonel in the service of the Royal Artillery.1
+He held the office of Justice of the Peace (J.P.)1 He held the office of Standard Bearer of the Gentlemen-at-Arms.1 He was awarded the Territorial Decoration (T.D.)1 He was appointed Companion, Order of the Bath (C.B.)1 He was appointed Commander, Royal Victorian Order (C.V.O.)1 He gained the rank of Colonel in the Royal Artillery.1

 Citations

-2. [S2109] Reverend Nigel Lloyd, "re: Bligh Family," e-mail message from <e-mail address> (unknown address) to Darryl Roger Lundy, 20 January 2007.
-Hereinafter cited as "re: Bligh Family".
+2. [S2109] Reverend Nigel Lloyd, "re: Bligh Family," e-mail message to Darryl Roger Lundy, 20 January 2007.
+Hereinafter cited as "re: Bligh Family."